nathanhannah122/Robust-Inputs/README.md

 # Robust Inputs

-This is a signup system that writes customer information to a database, this repo was created to consider making code robust
+This is a signup system that writes customer information to a database, this repo was created to consider making code robust.

 ## Languages
 - PHP